Things to do in New Orleans with Teens- or Anyone!

 New Orleans Historic Voodoo Museum

-So many of the stories about New Orleans concern voodoo, so it is worth learning some of the real history.
-More recently, my son and I did a walking Voodoo tour with through this museum.
+Many of the stories about New Orleans concern voodoo, so it is worth learning some of the real history.
+More recently, my son and I did a walking Voodoo tour through this museum.

 Places to Eat in the French Quarter